Frequent Shipper? Subscribe to the Plymouth newsletter to keep up to date with company news, shipping information, and new industry developments.

 $750.00 – $1,000.00

 TRANSIT TIMES & GUARANTEES – PAT does not agree to transport the vehicle on any particular truck, nor in time for any particular event, due to possible delays caused by weather, road conditions, mechanical problems, etc. Carrier shall use its best efforts to deliver the vehicle within the estimated time; however unforeseeable factors previously mentioned may delay delivery beyond the estimated time.
 PAT & Carrier do not guarantee the date or time of pick-up and/or delivery.
 You may request a specific pick up date at least 48 hours in advance, and such guarantee will incur an additional $400.00 per vehicle which is added to the deposit and nonrefundable.
+Guaranteed pick up does not include additional storage fees that may result from requesting this service.

 Once a Carrier is assigned to your vehicle(s), you will be given the estimated dates of pickup (and delivery when possible) as well as the Carrier name and direct business phone number.
 Any dates given are the Carrier’s projections only and are given solely to assist both you and the Carrier in the general arrangement of your schedules; dates given are not guaranteed, as certain conditions can alter a Carrier’s schedule (i.e. weather, road conditions, mechanical problems, etc.) As such, you agree to hold PAT harmless for any expenses incurred as the result of any delays, including, but not limited to, any car rental fees or living accommodation expenses you incur.
 It is strongly recommended that you maintain reasonable contact with the Carrier and/or PAT to stay up to date on any schedule changes.

 RESTRICTED ITEMS – Vehicle should be free of any personal or household items.
 PAT & Carrier are not responsible for personal items left in vehicle, or for damage caused to the vehicle from excessive or improper loading of personal items.
-The following items are prohibited for shipment: electronic equipment, valuables, plants, pets, alcohol, drugs, firearms, explosives, ammunition, flammables, jewelry, furs, money or contraband.
+The following items are prohibited for shipment: electronic equipment, valuables, plants, pets, alcohol, drugs, firearms, explosives, ammunition, flammables, jewelry, furs, money, or contraband.

 ADDITIONAL CHARGES – In the event the Shipper is unavailable or unreachable within 24 hours prior to the scheduled delivery date, a storage and redelivery charge may be assessed pursuant to the Carrier’s company policies.
 The Shipper shall pay all costs, including storage, towing and additional delivery costs incurred because of Shipper’s breach of any warranty or obligation under this agreement.
-The Shipper agrees to hold PAT & Carrier harmless of any costs, expenses, damages, losses and claims caused by Shipper’s breach of any warranty or obligations under this agreement.
+The Shipper agrees to hold PAT & Carrier harmless of any costs, expenses, damages, losses, and claims caused by Shipper’s breach of any warranty or obligations under this agreement.
 Auto rental accruals will not be honored.

 *** PLEASE, READ THE FOLLOWING TERMS CAREFULLY ***

 PAYMENTS & DELIVERY – The Shipper agrees to pay the final contract amount using the method provided by PAT without additional notice if the final contract amount is equal to or less than the original amount quoted.
 PAT is permitted to dispatch the Shipper’s vehicle(s) without additional notice if the anticipated load date falls within 3 days of the first available date noted within this agreement.
 PAT will provide notice of the total charges via email, phone call, voice message, or text message if the amount exceeds the original quote.
-PAT may assume these changes have been agreed to if the Shipper has not responded with 12 hours of being notified of these changes, and may dispatch the Shipper’s vehicle to Carrier.
+PAT may assume these changes have been agreed to if the Shipper has not responded with 12 hours of being notified of these changes and may dispatch the Shipper’s vehicle to Carrier.

 Carrier will contact you by phone at the numbers you provided, to schedule an appointment for pickup and delivery of the vehicle(s).
 It is your responsibility to verify that all contact phone numbers given to PAT and subsequently to the Carrier are correct.
 If you are unable to meet the driver for an appointed time for pickup or delivery, you may designate an Agent on your behalf to release and/or accept the vehicle(s).
 You understand that if neither you nor your Agent can accept and/or remit proper payment for the vehicle(s) on delivery at the destination, the vehicle(s) may be stored in a facility chosen by the Carrier at your expense.

 If the Carrier is unable to safely access the pickup or delivery addresses provided by you, you agree to meet the Carrier at a nearby location, for the Carrier to safely pick up or drop off your vehicle(s).
 In the alternative, you will allow the Carrier, at their discretion, to hire a local service, (i.e. flatbed) at the Carrier’s expense, to assist the Carrier in providing ‘door to door’ pickup or delivery.
+Additionally, PAT reserves the right to arrange transportation of the Shipper’s vehicle(s) along whichever route and from any origin to any destination most conducive as determined by PAT.
+PAT will notify the Shipper of the determined route via text, phone call, email, order update, etc., and may assume the Shipper’s consent unless otherwise expressed by the Shipper.

 PAYING WITH BITCOIN – The Shipper may elect to pay any amount from $250.00 up to the entire cost of transport with Bitcoin.
 Any payments made in Bitcoin will be subject to the following: 1) all Bitcoin payments will be credited to the balance due at the rate of the original payment in USD, 2) PAT charges a 1.5% processing fee for all Bitcoin payments prior to crediting USD amount to order, 3) any unpaid balances may be demanded via other payment methods of PAT or Carrier’s own choosing, 4) any refunds requested will be processed within 24 hours and will be issued in Bitcoin less the original processing fee at the current market price of the initial Bitcoin amount (ex: paid 0.15 BTC = refund 0.14775 BTC) or at the original amount in USD less the processing fee, whichever is less.
 PAT may withdraw or amend this payment method at any time, without further notice.